A cheat sheet for the new Galaxy Note 9 S Pen

 Navigation

 The S Pen is really useful as a cursor when you're editing paragraphs of text or dense spreadsheets on your phone.
 You can be sure you'll select exactly what you want to by enabling Pointer, which will show a tiny circle where your S Pen is hovering on the screen.
-Existing S Pen users will again be familiar with this, but it's worth pointing out again anyway.
+Existing S Pen users will again be familiar with this, but it's worth pointing out anyway.

 Wrap-up

 These are some of the tweaks i've found most helpful, but you can pick and choose the ones that work for you.
-The nice thing about the new S Pen features is how customizable they are -- you can finetune it to your specific tastes.
+The nice thing about the new S Pen features is how customizable they are: You can fine-tune it to your specific tastes.
 And if you don't like any of these functions at all, then you'd honestly be better off with an S9+.